 - Fail to report an accident after leaving the scene.

 - Use your CMV to cause a fatality.

 - Drive your CMV with a suspended, revoked, canceled, or disqualified CDL.

 If you commit:

-- Any of these offenses while operating a CMV placarded for transporting hazardous materials, you could lose your CDL for 3 years.
+- Any of these offenses while operating a CMV placarded for transporting hazardous materials, you could lose your CDL for 1 year on a first conviction

 - A felony involving a controlled substance using your CMV, you could lose your CDL for life.

 Typically, you'll lose your Arizona CDL for life if you commit any of the above offenses a second time.